Liam Gallagher wins Music Moment Of The Year at the BandLab NME Awards 2022

-Liam Gallagher has been honoured at the BandLab NME Awards 2022 this evening (March 2) with Music Moment Of The Year for the free gig he played for NHS workers at London’s The O2.
+Liam Gallagher has been honoured at the BandLab NME Awards 2022 this evening (March 2) with Music Moment Of The Year for the free gig he played for NHS workers at London’s The O2 last summer.

 The former Oasis frontman was presented the accolade by The Fall icon Brix Smith, who praised the vital work of the NHS over the COVID-19 pandemic.